Boycott threats mount on eve of Interpol election

 Alexander Prokopchuk, a 56-year old Russian interior ministry official, led Russia's Interpol Bureau, in charge of cooperation with the agency, for five years before becoming Interpol's vice-president in 2016.

-He needs two-thirds of the 177 Interpol member states which attended its meeting in Dubai this week to vote for him to win.
+He needs two-thirds of the 177 Interpol member states which are attending its meeting in Dubai this week to vote for him to win.

 Each member of the agency has an equal vote, no matter what its size.